babyboomer53/Lesson-4/README.md

 require some sleight of hand.

 In this exercise I endeavor to solve this dilemma by using the approach described in the instructor's problem statement.
-Specifically, in this algorithm, numbers are processed as strings (i.e., a sequence of characters) rather than in their binary "twos complement" format.
+Specifically, in his algorithm, numbers are processed as strings (i.e., a sequence of characters) rather than in their binary "twos complement" format.
 Java supports integers only up to 9.23 quintillion.
 If an integer of type long is stored in eight bytes, you might be wondering what happened to the eighth bit.
 Why isn't the largest integer twice the size?
 Well, a discussion about the idiosyncrasies of twos complement representation of integers is beyond the scope of